Written in early 2000; edited

 ‘Why are some of your priests married?’
 In the early church, priests often were married, and the Orthodox have maintained this discipline, confirmed by the (non-ecumenical) Council of Trullo, which also ruled that bishops must be celibate (a discipline, not a doctrine).
 Orthodox bishops are either widowers or longtime monks.
 Except in places where Rome banned it, the Eastern Catholics also ordain married men.
 The rule is ‘a married man can become a priest but a priest can’t get married’.
 In the Roman Catholic Church, there are deacons and former Protestant ministers, now priests, who are married; these follow the same discipline as the Orthodox.
 They were married before ordination to major orders (starting with the diaconate) and when the wife dies they can’t marry again except by dispensation.

 ‘Why do your churches have those paintings and not statues?
-Why don’t you have Stations of the Cross?’
+Why don’t you have Stations of the Cross?
+Or the Sacred Heart devotion?’
 Byzantine Rite churches — most Orthodox and some Catholic churches — are full of special paintings called icons, which are more than decoration, teaching tools — though a lot of theology is behind their designs, and they do teach theology — or devotional aids.
 They are more like a sacrament.
 The person shown in the icon is mystically present.
 However, icons are not idols — the prayer passes through the icon to the person represented and so the wood and paint aren’t literally worshipped or adored.
 Icons aren’t meant to be lifelike or realistic, but instead are painted following strict rules, an elaborate language of colors and symbols.
 They are blessed by a priest before being used in church or at home.
 Early and medieval Western religious paintings, before the Renaissance, resembled icons.
 Also, using paintings instead of statues is partly cultural.
 In the early church there was controversy over whether one could use images in worship — the Jews say it violates the First Commandment and the Muslims have adopted this position.
 For about 100 years, enforced by the Byzantine emperor, the anti-images faction in the church, called iconoclasts (Greek for ‘image-smashers’) won.
 But then the whole church had a council, the second Council of Nicaea, which restored the use of images — the fact that God has become man means we can show His face in figural art.
 But in the East there was and still is a compromise: instead of statues, which look like the figures of Greek and Roman gods in pagan temples, Christian images are flat, or at most bas-relief.
 Every year, on the first Sunday of Great Lent (the fasting period before Easter), called ‘the Sunday of Orthodoxy’, the Byzantine Rite celebrates the church’s teaching on icons.

 The Stations of the Cross is a medieval devotion spread in the Roman Catholic Church by the Franciscans, who based it on the route Jesus took on the way to His crucifixion.
 Because the Byzantine Rite evolved separately from the Roman Rite, and because this devotion developed after the split between the Orthodox and the Catholics, there are no Stations in Orthodox churches.
 Also, Orthodox devotion tends to emphasize the glorified, transfigured, risen Christ more than His earthly sufferings, but the latter are not ignored.
 Orthodox use and venerate the crucifix.